n33t1/jeopardy-spider/README.md

 cd jeopardy-parser
 pip install -r requirements.txt
 ```
+## Usage

-This crawler provides 2 kind of output file formats: json and html.
-You can define the format you want with `-o html` or `-o json`.
+This crawler provides 2 kinds of output file formats: `json` and `html`.
+You can define the format you want with `-o json` or `-o html`.

-If you want to download all seasons up to date, run `python download_multiprocessing.py` or `python download_threading_gevent.py`. `download_threading_gevent.py` uses multithreading and gevent while `download_multiprocessing.py` uses multiprocessing.
+If you want to download all seasons up to date, run `python download_multiprocessing.py` or `python download_threading_gevent.py`. `download_threading_gevent.py` uses multithreading and `gevent` while `download_multiprocessing.py` uses multiprocessing.
 Generally speaking, the former is faster than the latter.
 If you want to download a specific season in html files, say season 34, run `python download_threading_gevent.py -s 34 -o html`.

+This crawler also provides firebase upload capabilities (which can be done by calling `python src/run.py -s [season] -o firebase`) to a project-specific firebase realtime db.
+As of right now this functionality is not planned to be opened for other firebase databases.

+## Output

 Sample json output file is included [here](https://github.com/n33t1/jeopardy-parser/blob/master/2002-09-09.json).
 For each clue, we have the following attributes: